 Pemphigoid gestationis.
 A. Abdominal plaques classically involve the umbilicus.
 B. Blistered lesions on the wrist and forearm.
 (Used with permission from Dr. Kara Ehlers.)

-Previously termed herpes gestationis, pemphigoid gestationis is not related to the herpesvirus. ...
+Previously termed herpes gestationis, pemphigoid gestationis is not related ...